etternagame/etterna/extern/curl/docs/MANUAL.md

     curl --krb private ftp://krb4site.com -u username:fakepwd

-There's no use for a password on the `-u` switch, but a blank one will make curl ask for one and you already entered the real password to kinit/kauth.
+There is no use for a password on the `-u` switch, but a blank one will make curl ask for one and you already entered the real password to kinit/kauth.

 ## TELNET

-The curl telnet support is basic and very easy to use.
+The curl telnet support is basic and easy to use.
 Curl passes all data passed to it on stdin to the remote server.
 Connect to a remote telnet server using a command line similar to:

     curl telnet://remote.server.com